Colleen Wing

-Colleen Wing is a fictional character appearing in American comic books published by Marvel Comics.
+Colleen Wing is a superheroine appearing in American comic books published by Marvel Comics.

 Descended from a family of samurai, Wing is a Japanese martial artist who avenged her grandfather's death with the help of the superhero Iron Fist.
 After arriving in New York City, Wing befriended former police officer Misty Knight with whom she started a private investigation agency.
 The two would later form the crime fighting duo, the Daughters of the Dragon.
 As private investigators, Wing and Knight frequently work with the Heroes for Hire duo Luke Cage and Iron Fist.
 In the 2010 Daredevil storyline "Shadowland", Wing becomes the leader of The Nail, a splinter group of The Hand ninja clan.

 Jessica Henwick portrayed the character in the Netflix television series Iron Fist (2017–2018), The Defenders (2017), and the 2018 second season of Luke Cage, set in the Marvel Cinematic Universe (MCU).

 Publication history

 Colleen Wing first appeared in Marvel Premiere #19 (November 1974), created by writer Doug Moench and artist Larry Hama.
+She is among the first Asian female superheroes in Marvel Comics; arguably she was preceded by Mantis, who was introduced about a year prior.
+Comics scholar Troy Smith argues that the character was inspired by female heroes in kung fu films, such as Cheng Pei-pei in Come Drink With Me (1966) and Angela Mao in Enter the Dragon (1973) and a number of other films.
+Colleen Wing appeared in a number of storylines in Iron Fist and subsequently Power Man and Iron Fist, often working as a duo together with Misty Knight.
+They also appeared in a Heroes for Hire series (2006-2007).